gdavison/chefconf-2020-code/README.md

 It can be deployed by running `terraform apply -target='module.chef_infra_server'` from the `infrastructure` directory.
 The server hostname will be `https://server.chef-conf.<your domain>/`.

 Once the instance is running, connect to the instance using the [AWS Systems Manager Session Manager console](https://console.aws.amazon.com/systems-manager/session-manager/sessions) so that you can configure the server.
-The Chef Infra Server setup has created an Organization and an administrator user, named `test_org` and `chef_managed_user_test_org`, respectively.
+The Chef Infra Server setup has created an Organization and an administrator user, named `example_org` and `chef_managed_user_example_org`, respectively.

 First, configure Chef Infra Server data collection using the instructions at https://automate.chef.io/docs/data-collection/